 To minimise these risks, the Council has developed a Trade Wastes Bylaw (1MB pdf).
 All industries must comply with the bylaw if they wish to use the network and wastewater facilities.
 Click here for more information about Trade Waste.

-Connections to the Council’s wastewater system are usually arranged through a subdivision or building consent process (link) and these connections need to comply with the (link) Engineering Code of Practice.
-Click here for an application form for a new connection.
+Connections to the Council’s wastewater system are usually arranged through a subdivision or building consent process and these connections need to comply with the Engineering Standards (12MB pdf).
+For an application form for a new connection, click here.